N3bTcx/Gammu_RssTail/README.md

 ## Configuration

 *  First connect your phone with usb cable or bluetooth to your computer.
-Thanks to Mathieu L'Allemand who did [a great post][6] for the Sony K750i.
+Thanks to Mathieu Lallemand who did [a great post][6] for the Sony K750i.

 ![K750i and Raspberry (credit Mathieu Lallemand)][7]